Schools, Businesses, Cities Push Back On Rule Blocking Some International Students

 They are asking the federal court to put a hold on the government's proposal until the courts can rule on its legality.

 When the coronavirus began to spread, schools across the country moved their coursework online.
 And they immediately had to make hard decisions about the fall term.
 The California State University system — one of the largest higher education systems in the country, with 480,000 students — felt it would be "irresponsible" to postpone a decision on in-person classes until the summer.
-"Because of its size, the CSU system had to sacrifice flexibility for certainty," the filing says.
+"Because of its size, the CSU system had to sacrifice flexibility for certainty," the filing said.
 So CSU decided in the spring that its 23 campuses would mostly offer classes remotely for the fall term.

 The administration's plan could be catastrophic to some schools.
-At the Stevens Institute of Technology — a private research university in Hoboken, N.J. — international students make up one-third of its overall student body, and 61% of graduate students.
+At the Stevens Institute of Technology — a private research university in Hoboken, N.J. — international students make up one-third of its overall student body and 61% of graduate students.
 "With such a large volume of international students, inability to continue educating these students would be devastating," the schools wrote.

 And international students make "immense contributions" to campuses nationwide, they said, fostering diversity and enhancing schools' intellectual and athletic competitiveness.
 Blocking these students from attending American schools would only send them elsewhere, giving an advantage to foreign nations, the schools said.